Have you ever wondered how non-slip shoes (also known as slip-resistant shoes) work? Just look at the sole of your feet, there's your answer.

 The material of the tread on slip-resistant shoes helps resist against slips.
 High grade rubber has proved successful at gripping on greasy surfaces and provides strong traction.

-For over thirty years Shoes For Crews (SFC) has benefited workplace safety with the design of their SFC Mighty Grip outsole.
+For over thirty years Shoes For Crews has benefited workplace safety with the design of their Shoes For Crews superior outsole technology.
 Their slip-resistant grip has been worn by employees in many different industries because they are reliable work shoes that help reduce accidents.

-Shoes by SFC use a unique compound on the sole of their shoes which gives them premium slip-resistant grip.
+Shoes for Crews products use a unique compound on the sole of their shoes which gives them premium slip-resistant grip.
 The high grade rubber and micro-channel tread is ideal for workers who are at major risks of slips and falls.
 Shoes For Crews' patented design gives their shoes unbelievable grip.

 Shoes For Crews Grip Rating